Best Outdoor Security Cameras of 2025

 6. Wyze Cam Outdoor v2 - Best with Local Video Storage

-Resolution Up to 2K HD Field of View Up to 130° Power Wired, battery, solar Connectivity Wi-Fi Video Storage Cloud, local Smart Platform Compatibility Alexa and Google Home Wyze is best known for its value cameras, and the Wyze Cam Outdoor v2 is one of the latest additions from the brand.
-At $73.99 for a starter kit, it’s definitely a good purchase.
-It has a slew of value-adding features, like its six-month battery life, its use of PIR motion detection, and its ability to listen for smoke and CO alarms.
+Resolution Up to 2K HD Field of View Up to 130° Power Wired, battery, solar Connectivity Wi-Fi Video Storage Cloud, local Smart Platform Compatibility Alexa and Google Home Wyze is best known for its value cameras, and we recently saw great value from our Wyze Cam Outdoor v2.
+We paid $73.99 for the camera and got a slew of features in return: six-month battery life, PIR motion detection, and ability to identify smoke and CO alarms.

 Our favorite feature has to be its support for local storage.
 Like most cameras from Wyze, the Wyze Cam Outdoor has an expandable local storage via a microSD card.
 It supports microSD cards up to 32 GB, and simply plugging one into the camera activates continuous recording.
 Even though the camera is small, it’s quite capable of protecting homes because of that.